Anurag-xo/Blog-web/README.md

 docker-compose up --build
 ```

+- Note: To run the docker container locally use the "docker-compose.yml.bak" file and rename it to "docker-compose.yml".

 This will start the Node.js application and a MongoDB instance.
 The application will be available at `http://localhost:5000`.

 ### 6. Kubernetes Deployment